Harvard, MIT students develop female manikins to make CPR training more inclusive to women

 They've gotten more than 37,000 signatures on a petition to add their manikins to American Heart Association CPR trainings.
 Their research has even been published showing the manikins work.

-"Our female manikin creates a better learning environment for students to better feel comfortable after our class, giving CPR to a woman outside," Sloan said.
+"Our female manikin creates a better learning environment for students to better feel comfortable after our class, giving CPR to a woman outside," Sloane said.

 For Charles, the mission behind the work is personal.
 His mother has end stage cardiac disease.